saltstack/salt/doc/ref/configuration/master.rst

 .. note::

-    The maintenance_interval can interfere with the master scheduler if scheduled jobs run at intervals greater than that interval.
-    For example, a master with the default 3600-second interval will never run a scheduled job set to run every 7200 seconds.
+    Scheduled jobs will fail to trigger if their interval is greater than the ``maintenance_interval``.
+Because the master scheduler only evaluates jobs during maintenance cycles, a default 3600-second (1-hour) maintenance interval will effectively ignore any job set to run every 7200 seconds (2 hours).

 .. conf_master:: output